 The microchip is embedded with a serial number and contains no other information.
-Nothing in the chip indicates your or my identification.
+Nothing in the chip itself identifies your identity or mine.

 However, if for any reason your puppy becomes separated from you, any vet or animal shelter can place a hand-held scanner over the dog’s shoulders and read the serial number of the microchip.

-When your veterinarian microchips your puppy, he or she will provide a registration form with your puppy’s microchip serial number.
-When you get home, you can fill in your contact information and mail the form to the Microchip Registration Center, along with a check for the one-time registration fee (about $25).
+When your veterinarian microchips your puppy, he or she will provide a registration form that you will complete and mail to the Microchip Registration Center, along with a check for the one-time registration fee (about $25).
 Or you may register online with a credit card.
 Some vet clinics will register your microchip for you, and include the cost of registration in your fee for the visit.

 Keep It Current

 Ask your vet to use ISO (International Standards Organization) microchips.
-Although microchipping is not yet a legal requirement in the USA, most other countries now require that a pet be microchipped in order to gain entry.
-The 15-digit ISO serial numbers are recognized internationally, as well as anywhere in the USA.
+Although microchipping is not yet a legal requirement in the USA, most other countries require that a pet be microchipped in order to gain entry.
+The 15-digit ISO serial numbers are recognized internationally as well as anywhere in the USA.
 Although you may never travel abroad with your puppy, ISO microchips provide the most universal benefit, and cost no more.